 - Pause screen sharing from time to time to see the chat.

-If you have two screens, you can share just the application you are using (e.g. Powerpoint ) instead of your entire desktop.
-(See the FAQ on Using two Monitors.)
+If you have two screens, you can share just the application you are using (e.g. Powerpoint) instead of your entire desktop.
 However, if you tend to switch between applications during the class you will need to stop and restart sharing so it's not the preferred option.

-Just make sure to press the "Start Recording" button within BlueJeans.
+- Recording Meeting without Participants: Make sure to press the "Start Recording" button in the top left corner of BlueJeans.